DuskSystems/wayfind/README.md

 `wayfind` is fast, and appears to be competitive against other top performers in all benchmarks we currently run.

-This is due to a number of reasons:
-- use of recursion, rather than manual walking of a tree, which seems to perform better.
-- use of `smallvec`, allowing for storage of small parameter lists on the stack.
-- enforcement of UTF-8 upfront, which can prevent duplicate UTF-8 checks internally while extracting parameters (via `unsafe` usage).

 However, as is often the case, your mileage may vary (YMMV).
 Benchmarks, especially micro-benchmarks, should be taken with a grain of salt.